kambrium/dssg/README.md

 Installation (Linux)
 --------------------
-1. After you have downloaded the software (see above), open a terminal, change to the directory that contains the DSSG binary and set the permissions so that you can execute the program.
+1. After you have downloaded the software (see above), open a terminal and unzip the archive.

     ```bash
+    $ unzip dssg_X.Y.Z_ubuntu0000_x64.zip -d /this/is/your/dssg/path/
+    ```

+2. Change to the directory that contains the DSSG binary and set the permissions so that you can execute the program.

+    ```bash
     $ cd /this/is/your/dssg/path/
     $ chmod u+x dssg
     ```

-2. Add the directory that contains the DSSG binary to your PATH.
+3. Add the directory that contains the DSSG binary to your PATH.
 Please refer to the documentation of your distribution for further details.
 Here is an example of how it works on **Ubuntu** with **Bash**.

     ```bash
     $ echo 'export PATH=$PATH:/this/is/your/dssg/path/' >> ~/.bashrc